andstore-org/andstore-repo/README.md

 # andstore-repo
-Prebuilt static binaries for the Pie package manager
+Prebuilt binaries for the Pie package manager